privaci/privaci.github.io/_posts/2022-04-10-4th-ci_sympoisum.md

 **hotel**.
 The exact number of awards will depend on the availability of funds and will be determined as funding amounts are finalized.

+**Note that grants are only available to attendees staying for the duration of the symposium. **

 #### IMPORTANT DATES

 **All deadlines are AoE (Anywhere on Earth).**